 Symptoms of Sjogren’s Syndrome:

-A complete physical examination and some blood tests are diagnosed through a biopsy of the tissue of the inner lip.
+A complete physical examination and some blood tests are diagnosed through a biopsy of the inner lip tissue.